Overview

 API key authentication

-Every endpoint URL contains a 128-bit random UUID token.
-Without the exact token, it is computationally infeasible to discover or brute-force an endpoint URL.
+Every source URL contains a random public webhook token.
+Without the exact token, it is extremely difficult to discover or brute-force a valid source URL.

 Token rotation

-If a token is compromised, rotate it instantly from the Endpoints page.
-The old URL is invalidated immediately — no grace period.
+If a token is compromised, rotate it instantly from the Sources page.
+The old URL is invalidated immediately with no grace period.

-Pause an endpoint to block all incoming requests without deleting it.
+Pause a source to block all incoming requests without deleting it.
 Useful for temporary maintenance or incident response.

 IP allow-listing

-Each endpoint has an optional IP allowlist.
-When one or more IPs are configured, any request arriving from an unlisted IP is rejected with 403 — nothing is stored.
+Each source has an optional IP allowlist.
+When one or more IPs are configured, any request arriving from an unlisted IP is rejected with 403 and nothing is stored.

 Role-based access

 Workspace members can only access data within their workspace.
-Owners and Admins control who can manage endpoints and invite new members.
+Owners and Admins control who can manage sources and invite new members.

 Data isolation

-Requests, projects, and endpoints are scoped to workspaces.
+Requests, projects, and sources are scoped to workspaces.
 No data is shared across workspaces.

-Every create, update, delete, role change, and status change is recorded in the workspace audit log with actor identity, action, entity type, and metadata.
-Admins and Owners can export up to 10,000 rows as CSV from Audit Log → Export.
+Every create, update, delete, role change, and status change is recorded in the workspace activity log with actor identity, action, entity type, and metadata.
+Admins and Owners can export up to 10,000 rows as CSV from Activity > Export.

 PII redaction